HandSCS: Structural Coordinate Space for Animatable Hand Gaussian Splatting: Experiments

 \subsection{Baselines and Result Comparison}

-\textbf{Baselines.} To evaluate the performance of HandSCS, we conduct comparisons with state-of-the-art NeRF-based method HandAvatar \cite{handavatar} and LiveHand \cite{livehand} and Gaussian Splatting-based methods GauHuman \cite{gauhuman} To ensure fairness, we include only open-source methods and use their official implementations with default configurations.
-We also attempted to reproduce additional recent methods \cite{3D-PSHR, gaussianhand}; however, due to missing implementation details, their reported performance could not be reliably reproduced, and thus they are not included in our comparison. \textbf{Novel Pose Synthesis.} Tab.~\ref{tab:model_comparison} summarizes the novel pose results across three subjects.
+\textbf{Baselines.} To evaluate the performance of HandSCS, we conduct comparisons with state-of-the-art NeRF-based method HandAvatar~\cite{handavatar} and LiveHand~\cite{livehand} and Gaussian Splatting-based methods 3DGS-Avatar~\cite{3dgs-avatar} and GauHuman~\cite{gauhuman}.
+To ensure fairness, we include only open-source methods and use their official implementations with default configurations.

+\textbf{Novel Pose Synthesis.} Tab.~\ref{tab:model_comparison} summarizes the novel pose results across five subjects.
 HandSCS achieves the best performance on all metrics, with average gains of +1.24 dB PSNR, +0.008 SSIM, and a 33.4\% relative LPIPS reduction over the strongest baseline.
-These improvements are comparable to or larger than those reported in recent works~\cite{per-gs, handavatar, handnerf, gauhuman}.
+These improvements are comparable to or larger than those reported in recent works~\cite{livehand, handavatar, 3dgs-avatar, gauhuman}.
 Qualitative examples in Fig.~\ref{fig:vis_full} show that HandSCS produces sharper details, clearer boundaries, and more stable appearance in challenging articulations.
 In contrast, existing methods often struggle with fine structures such as fingernails and skin textures or exhibit noticeable artifacts due to limited structural modeling.